 They are equipped with an in-depth knowledge of available community resources to address the needs of the victim and are there to assist law enforcement officers at crime scenes providing emotional support and crisis intervention.

 You as a victim have rights - Florida State Statute 960 and Article 1, Section 16(b) of the Florida Constitution.

 Statement of Crime Victims' Rights

-- The right to due process and to be treated with fairness and respect for the victim’s dignity.
+- The right to due process and to be treated with fairness and respect for your dignity.

-- The right to be free from abuse, harassment, and intimidation within the judicial process.
+- The right to be free from intimidation, harassment, and abuse.

-- The right to the prompt return of the victim’s property when it is no longer needed as evidence.
+- The right to the prompt return of your property when no longer needed as evidence in the case.

-- The right to full and timely restitution in every case and from each convicted offender for all losses, both directly and indirectly, and crime compensation and services when applicable.
+- The right to full and timely restitution in every case and from each convicted offender for all losses you suffered, both directly and indirectly, because of the criminal conduct.

-- The right to be informed of your state constitutional rights, and to be informed that you can seek the advice of an attorney regarding these enumerated rights.
+- The right to be informed of your state constitutional rights, and to be informed that you can seek the advice of an attorney with respect to your rights.